sixth-faith/oath/README.md

 # oath
-for those software developers who believes that is is the human who creates both — the idea and the technology
+for those software developers who believes that is is the human who invents both — the idea and the technology

 We all have ideas.
 The implemented ideas transformed into technologies.
 Our community believes that is is the human who creates both — the idea and the technology.